 Density done better - Citizen led design for better cities

-In partnership with the New Democracy Foundation and a local Council, this project starts with a radically new way to deeply listen and draw on citizen intel through applying the Citizen Jury process to planning policy for the first time.
+In partnership with the New Democracy Foundation and a local Council, this project deploys a radically new way to listen deeply, eliciting and articulating deep popular wisdom by applying the Citizen Jury process to planning for the first time.

 The Citizen Jury